Co-Founder and President

 Peter is a seasoned leader in the development of complex, autonomy-enabled systems, as well as the organizations that build those systems.
-Passionate to see robotics technology change the world, Peter has consistently pursued opportunities to help make that change happen, from working on a number of commercialization projects at the National Robotics Engineering Center at Carnegie Mellon University, to being part of the formative team that launched Uber’s self-driving car efforts.
+Passionate to see robotics technology improve the world, Peter has consistently pursued opportunities to help make that change happen, from working on a number of commercialization projects at the National Robotics Engineering Center at Carnegie Mellon University, to being part of the formative team that launched Uber’s self-driving car efforts.
 His core robotics work spans computer vision, perception, path planning and control, and simulation-based robotic system development and testing.
 He has also led numerous human-centric robotic interface programs that leverage underlying autonomy technologies to aid human operators at multiple levels of interaction.
-Peter holds a master’s degree (1993) and a Ph.D.
-(1998) in electrical and computer engineering from Carnegie Mellon University, and a bachelor’s degree (1991) in electrical engineering from University of Detroit-Mercy.
+Peter serves on the Board of Directors of the Pittsburgh Robotics Network.
+He holds a master’s degree (1993) and a Ph.D.
+(1998) in electrical and computer engineering from Carnegie Mellon University and a bachelor’s degree (1991) in electrical engineering from the University of Detroit-Mercy.